ThomasWins/PlayfairCipher/README.md

 # Notes
 Copying and pasting more than 3 Playfair samples simultaneously causes the ciphers to overlap the inputting code.
 Putting 1 in at a time fixes this problem.
 (Still works inputting any n)

-This Code works to encrypt any message you give it up to 100 characters.
+This code works to encrypt any message you give up to 100 characters.
 Change MAX_CIPHER to however long you want your cipher to be.